-- Launched in 2018, North Carolina's Office of Strategic Partnerships (OSP) develops, launches, and enhances partnerships between state government and North Carolina's renowned research institutions and philanthropic sector.
+- North Carolina's Office of State Budget and Management offers an annual Performance Management Academy (PAM) training series for state employees that is designed to assist performance management practitioners at state agencies in improving the efficiency and effectiveness of NC government programs by providing: - Frameworks for assessment and use of existing evidence to create, evaluate, and improve policies and programs. - Guidance on using strategic planning to better support the delivery of services to meet organizational goals and the needs of customers / service users. - Resources, best practices, and examples of successful performance management. - Instituted in 2018, North Carolina's Office of Strategic Partnerships (OSP) develops, launches, and enhances partnerships between state government and North Carolina's renowned research institutions and philanthropic sector.
 OSP works with state agencies and non-governmental partners on priority issues, develops and convenes networks of public sector and research experts, and provides learning and engagement opportunities.
-These efforts help deepen connections between North Carolina state government and external research experts and increase government's internal capacity to use and generate evidence to improve policy and programmatic functions. - Also in 2018, North Carolina partnered with the Pew Charitable Trusts and MacArthur Foundation and the Washington State Institute of Public Policy (WSIPP) to participate in the Results First Initiative.
+These efforts help deepen connections between North Carolina state government and external research experts and increase the government's internal capacity to use and generate evidence to improve policy and programmatic functions.
+OSP recently launched the NC Project Portal, an innovative tool to facilitate cross-sectoral research partnerships with state agencies. - Also in 2018, North Carolina partnered with the Pew Charitable Trusts, the MacArthur Foundation, and the Washington State Institute of Public Policy (WSIPP) to participate in the Results First Initiative.
 The Results First initiative works with states to implement an innovative evidence-based policymaking approach that helps them invest in policies and programs that are proven to work.
-Through rigorous program evaluations and benefit-cost analyses, this partnership helps North Carolina policy makers create positive programmatic outcomes while improving the State's fiscal health.
-The North Carolina Office of State Budget and Management created tiered levels of evidence to help implement the NC Results First Initiative and to support budget proposals for selected programs.
-See the tiers and their descriptions in Figure 6 below. - The Office of State Budget and Management recently launched the North Carolina Evaluation Fund to support research partnerships that inform policy and program decisions.
-State agencies may apply to fund evaluation of SFRF programs.
-OSBM anticipates awarding 5-10 grants totaling up to \$1 million by October 31, 2022.
+Through rigorous program evaluations and benefit-cost analyses, this partnership helps North Carolina policymakers create positive programmatic outcomes while improving the State's fiscal health.
+The North Carolina Office of State

+Budget and Management created tiered levels of evidence to help implement the NC Results First Initiative and to support budget proposals for selected programs.
+See the tiers and their descriptions in Figure 6 below.

+The Office of State Budget and Management recently launched the North Carolina Evaluation Fund to support research partnerships that inform policy and program decisions.
+State agencies may apply to fund the evaluation of SFRF programs.
+OSBM awarded eight Evaluation Fund grants totaling nearly \$1 million in autumn 2022.

-Figure 6: OSBM's Tiered Levels of Evidence
+Figure 7: OSBM's Tiered Levels of Evidence